 Today, many people think that if they have a great product to sell, everything else will automatically take care of itself.
 They think that if they get a website and post a few links about their products, sales automatically will start rolling in.

-This mentality could work 100 years ago when in a small town there was one store and once people heard about the store they flocked there because there were no other stores.
+This mentality could have worked 100 years ago in a small town where there was one store.
+And once people heard about the store they flocked there because there were no other stores.

 Obviously, this is not the case today.
 Just on Amazon (in the US store) there are over 485 million products.
 Having a great product to sell is no longer enough.

 When shopping online people usually open and compare a few websites.
 To be able to sell online you need to immediately stand out from competition and attract the attention of your prospects and customers.